pic

 Hip Pain services offered in Edison, Clifton, Hazlet, Jersey City and West Orange, NJ

 Hip pain is a condition that ranges in severity.
 However, you should always take it seriously, since pain in such an essential part of your body can be debilitating.
 The doctors at Garden State Pain & Orthopedics are experts in diagnosing the precise cause of your pain and developing a treatment plan that provides real relief.
-If you have any questions or need help with hip pain, call one of their offices in Edison, Clifton, Hazlet, Paramus, or Jersey City, New Jersey, or book an appointment online for a complete evaluation.
+If you have any questions or need help with hip pain, call one of their offices in Edison, Clifton, Hazlet, West Orange, or Jersey City, New Jersey, or book an appointment online for a complete evaluation.

 Hip Pain Q & A